-- Scenario: While serving food on the line, you realize you have used the fish stick tongs to serve French fries. - Hazard: Fish protein may be present on the tongs.
+- Scenario: While serving food, you realize you have used the fish stick tongs to serve French fries. - Hazard: Fish protein may be present on the tongs.
 The French fries may now have fish proteins in them. - Best practice: Replace both tongs with washed, rinsed, and sanitized tongs.
 Replace French fries with a fresh batch.